codehsbooks/apjava/Classes-And-Object-Oriented-Programming/introduction-to-classes-and-objects.md

 ##### Behavior
 The behavior is the actions that can be performed on the specific object.

-A car may be able to get its mileage from the remaining fuel.
+A behavior of the car may be to get the mileage from the remaining fuel.

 ## Classes
 Classes are the templates we use for creating objects.